Wood Buffalo National Park: As a national park

 Established in 1922, the park was created on Crown land acquired through Treaty 8 between Canada and the local First Nations.
-The park completely surrounds several Indian reserves such as Peace Point and ʔejëre K'elnı Kuę́ (also called Hay Camp).
+The park completely surrounds several Indian reserves such as Peace Point and ʔejëre Kʼelnı Kuę́ (also called Hay Camp).

 Despite protests from biologists, between 1925 and 1928 the government relocated nearly 6,700 plains bison here from Buffalo National Park, to avoid unwanted mass culling at the latter park due to over-population there.
 The plains bison hybridized with the local 1,500–2,000 wood bison, and carried such diseases as bovine tuberculosis and brucellosis, which they introduced into the wood bison herd.
 Since that time park officials have tried to undo this damage, making successive culls of diseased animals.

 In 1957, a healthy and relatively pure wood bison herd of 200 was discovered near Nyarling River.
 In 1965, 23 of these bison were relocated to the south side of Elk Island National Park.
 Today, they number 300 and are the most genetically pure wood bison remaining.

 Between 1951 and 1967, 4000 bison were killed and 2 e6lb of meat were sold from a special abattoir built at Hay Camp.
 These smaller culls did not eradicate the diseases.
 In 1990, the government announced a plan to destroy the entire herd and restock the park with disease-free bison from Elk Island National Park.
 The public quickly reacted negatively to this plan and it was abandoned.

 Local governance within the Alberta portion of Wood Buffalo National Park was introduced on January 1, 1967, with the incorporation of an improvement district.
 Originally numbered as Improvement District No. 150, it was renumbered as Improvement District No. 24 on January 1, 1969.